Vladimir-csp/uwsm/README.md

 overhead.

-Included optional `uwsm-app` script uitilizes uwsm's on-demand app daemon for more responsiveness in interactive launching, but can fail on simultaneous requests.
+Included optional `uwsm-app` script uitilizes uwsm's on-demand app daemon for more responsiveness in repeated interactive launching.

 [app2unit](https://github.com/Vladimir-csp/app2unit) is a faster shell alternative, with feature parity.
 It can also be used outside uwsm environment